Hiring a social media content creator for your wedding: pros, cons, and alternatives

 - Control: Once content is posted online, controlling who sees it and how it is used can be challenging.

-- Intrusiveness
+Intrusiveness

 - Distraction: The presence of a content creator can sometimes be distracting or intrusive, potentially affecting the natural flow of the event.
 Particular attention must be drawn to the ceremony space, where another ‘body’, in addition to the bride, groom, celebrant, bridesmaids, groomsmen, etc., can make an already cramped area feel claustrophobic.
-Also, note that lack of space may mean your content creator is captured in your official photos and video.
+Also, note that a lack of space may mean your content creator is captured in your official photos and videos.

 - Guest comfort: Some guests may feel uncomfortable being constantly recorded or photographed.

-- Content Authenticity
+Content Authenticity

 - Staged moments: There is a risk of moments feeling staged or less authentic to ensure they are “Instagram-worthy.”